gdsbook/book/notebooks/01_geospatial_computational_environment.md

 docker run --rm -ti -p 8888:8888 -v ${PWD}:/home/jovyan/work gdsbook/stack
 ```

-Let's unpick the command so we understand everything that is going on here to
+Let's unpack the command so we understand everything that is going on here to
 get further insight into how the container works:

 - `docker run`: Docker does a lot of things, to communicate that we want to